Erin McLeod: 2003–2006: The struggle for caps

 From 2003 to 2006, McLeod made 22 appearances for the Canadian national team, four of those being in major tournaments.

 McLeod made the 18-player roster for the 2003 Algarve Cup in Portugal held March 14–20, 2003 and made one appearance during the team's final match against Greece.
-She was the starting goalkeeper in four of five additional appearances for the national team in 2003, allowing six goals and recording one shutout.
+She was the starting goalkeeper in four of five other appearances for the national team in 2003, conceding six goals and recording one clean sheet.

 In September 2003, McLeod represented Canada at the 2003 FIFA Women's World Cup though she did not make an appearance during the tournament.
 Following the tournament, McLeod moved to Vancouver to live with another goalkeeper in order to gain more practice and improve her game.

 McLeod made one appearance for Canada during the Four Nations tournament in China on January 30, 2004, against China.
 Her second appearance in 2004 came during the CONCACAF Women's Olympic Qualifying tournament in March.
-She subbed in during the 69th minute of the March 5 match against Costa Rica, helping to secure a third place win.
+She was subbed in during the 69th minute of the March 5 match against Costa Rica, helping to secure a third place win.
 Because of the team's third-place finish, Canada did not qualify for the 2004 Summer Olympics.

 McLeod did not make another appearance for the national team until 2006.
-She was invited to the first training camp of 2006 in mid-January.
-It was the first training camp she took part in since July 2004.
+She was invited to the first training camp of 2006 in mid-January; it was the first training camp she had taken part in since July 2004.
 McLeod was named to a 17-women roster for two matches against the Netherlands in March 2006.
-She started in goal for the March 4 match, allowing one goal in the 90 minutes played.
-In April, she made the 18-women roster for the four-city, five-match tour of the United States, where the Canadian team played various college teams.
-Following the tour, McLeod appeared and started in seven friendlies for Canada from June to August, allowing eight goals total and recording two shutouts.
+She started in goal for one of the matches, conceding one goal in 90 minutes played.
+In April, she made the 18-women roster for a four-city, five-match tour of the United States, where the Canadian team played various college teams.
+Following the tour, McLeod appeared and started in seven friendlies for Canada from June to August, conceding eight goals total and recording two clean sheets.

-McLeod was a member of the 20-player team that played in the inaugural Peace Queen Cup that took place in South Korea October 28 – November 4, 2006.
-She was the starting goalkeeper in all four of Canada's games in the tournament, losing once in the final against the United States.
+McLeod was a member of the 20-player team that played in the inaugural Peace Queen Cup that took place in South Korea between October and November 2006.
+She was the starting goalkeeper in all four of Canada's games in the tournament, losing only once to the United States in the final.

 McLeod was named to the 22-player roster that represented Canada during the 2006 CONCACAF Women's Gold Cup in November, which served as the qualifying tournament for the 2007 FIFA Women's World Cup.
-As the starting goalkeeper for the semi-final match against Jamaica, she recorded a shutout, earning Canada the win and a berth to the championship final and 2007 World Cup.
-In the championship final against the United States, McLeod was the starting goalkeeper and allowed one goal in regular time, leading to a tie after 90 minutes.
+As the starting goalkeeper for the semi-final match against Jamaica, she recorded a clean sheet, earning Canada the win and a place in the championship final and 2007 World Cup.
+In the championship final against the United States, McLeod was the starting goalkeeper and conceded one goal in regular time, leading to a tie after 90 minutes.
 In the last minute of extra time, Kristine Lilly of the United States scored on a penalty kick against McLeod, giving the United States the Gold Cup title.